abelgomez/publish-subscribe/README.md

 The *Publish-Subscribe Tools* require [Eclipse Neon](https://eclipse.org/neon/) (4.6) or higher.

-**NOTE:** Although the prototype may be used with newer Eclipse versions, the examples have been developed with [Eclipse Neon](https://eclipse.org/neon/) (4.6).
-Due to Papyrus limitations, you may experience issues when opening them with a different version.
+**NOTE:** Although the prototype may be used with newer Eclipse versions, the examples have been developed with [Eclipse Neon](https://eclipse.org/neon/) (4.6). **Due to Papyrus limitations, you may experience issues when opening them with a different version.** Thus, we recommend using Eclipse Neon (or a close version), when willing to inspect the provided examples.

 ## Quick Start